-This hands-on training course explores installation, configuration, and management of VMware® vSphereTM, which consists of VMware ESXITM and VMware vCenterTM Server.
+3 credits This hands-on training course explores installation, configuration, and management of VMware® vSphereTM, which consists of VMware ESXi[TM] and VMware vCenter[TM] Server.
 Students are introduced to virtualization and storage management concepts using VMware server virtualization products.
 Prerequisite: 10-154-172.

 Learn how to install, configure and administer a Windows desktop operating system.
 Work in a computer laboratory setting to develop the real-world expertise needed to set up and support the Windows desktop environment.
 As you progress through topics including Windows installation, hardware device configuration and establishing network connectivity, you are also preparing for Microsoft Exam 70-687.
 As an added bonus you will learn the operation of VMWare Workstation.
-Prerequisite: Working knowledge of Microsoft Windows (computer literacy, proficiency with a mouse, file management).
+Prerequisite: working knowledge of Microsoft Windows (computer literacy, proficiency with a mouse, file management).

 10-154-189 Computer Hardware Essentials 3 credits This course presents a comprehensive overview of computer system fundamentals and an introduction to operating systems.
 Students working through hands-on activities and labs gain skills in assembling components, install, configure and maintain devices, PCs and operating system software, understand the basics of networking and security, laptops, printers, and properly diagnose, resolve common hardware and software issues while applying troubleshooting skills.
-CompTIA's A+ Certification is a widely accepted IT industry standard certification for PC diagnose, resolve common hardware and software issues applying troubleshooting skills.
-CompTIA's A+ Certification widely accepted IT industry standard certification for PC technology for an entry-level IT professional.
+CompTIA's A+ Certification is a widely accepted IT industry standard certification for PC technology for an entry-level IT professional.
 This course prepares students for CompTIA's A+ 220-801 exam.
-Prerequisite: Working knowledge of Microsoft Windows (computer literacy, proficiency with a mouse, and file management).
+Prerequisite: working knowledge of Microsoft Windows (computer literacy, proficiency with a mouse, and file management).

-10-154-191 A+ IT Technician 3 credits
+10-154-191 A+ IT Technician

 This course presents a comprehensive advanced exposure to computer operating systems and hardware.
 Students working through hands-on activities and labs gain skills in assembling components, install, configure and maintain devices, PCs and software, understand the basics of networking and security/forensics, laptops, printers and properly diagnose, document, resolve common hardware and operating system software issues while applying troubleshooting skills.
-Students also gain understanding of appropriate customer support; understand the basics of virtualization, desktop imaging, and deployment.
+Students also gain understanding of appropriate customer support understand the basics of virtualization, desktop imaging, and deployment.
 CompTIA's A+ Certification is a widely accepted IT industry standard certification for PC technology for an entry-level IT professional.
 This course prepares student for CompTIA's A+ 220-802 exam.
-Prerequisite: 10-154-189 Computer Hardware Fssentials.
+Prerequisite: 10-154-189

-10-154-190 Linux Server 3 credits
+10-154-190 Linux Server

-Introduces Linux with a focus on system administration skills.
+3 credits Introduces Linux with a focus on system administration skills.
 Topics include installation, file and directory management, command execution, input/output redirection and pipes, shell scripts, network services, security, troubleshooting and the X Window system.
 Prerequisite: 10-150-121.

-10-154-194 Windows Server Pro 3 credits
+10-154-194 Windows Server Pro

 Complete your education in Windows Server Support-and prepare for Microsoft Exam 70-646-while learning the day to day skills required for supporting Windows web, infrastructure and application servers.
 Learn the essentials of Windows scripting and batch files and other desktop tools required to profile and monitor Windows Servers.
-Prerequisites: 10-154-172.
+Prerequisite: 10-154-172.

-10-154-198 Systems Administration Internship 3 credits
+10-154-198 Systems Administration Internship

-Provides work experience in an area data center environment offering a variety of experiences managing and operating computer systems.
+3 credits Provides work experience in an area data center environment offering a variety of experiences managing and operating computer systems.
 The student spends approximately 15 hours per week at the internship site.
 By consent of instructor, a special project may be substituted for the internship.
-Prerequisites: 10-107-175, 10-154-172, and 10-154-174; or consent of instructor.
+Prerequisites: 10-107-175, 10-154-172, and 10-154-174; or consent of instructor

 - Microsoft Certified Technology Specialist (MCTS)

-- Computer Systems
+- Computer Systems Administrator

-Administrator

 - Computer System Operator

-- Systems Technician

-- IS Technical Services Specialist
+- Systems Technician IS Technical Services Specialist

 - Help Desk Analyst

 - Email Administrator